kalebemery/YipYip22/README.md

   <br />
   - Next, you have to enter the appropriate information into the "Body" of the Post request (make sure the dropdown menu next to the URL reads "Post")
   <br />
+  - After clicking on body, click on "x-www-form-urlencoded" just below it and input your information in the given form
   <br />
   The "Key" inputs must be the same as you see in the picture below, the "Value" inputs can differ but must follow input procedures (i.e. email must be written in an email format, Password must have certain amount of characters, etc.)
   <img src="https://user-images.githubusercontent.com/66280480/89943350-0cb25500-dbec-11ea-9726-e85d4ee03006.png" align="left" width="500" height="200"/>